Battle of Tassafaronga: Supply crisis

-After the Naval Battle of Guadalcanal, US Vice Admiral William Halsey, commander of Allied forces in the South Pacific, had reorganized US naval forces under his command, including, on November 24, the formation of Task Force 67 (TF67) at Espiritu Santo, comprising the heavy cruisers USS Minneapolis, New Orleans, Pensacola, and Northampton, the light cruiser Honolulu, and four destroyers (Fletcher, Drayton, Maury, and Perkins).
-US Rear Admiral Carleton H. Wright replaced Thomas Kinkaid as commander of TF67 on November 28.
+After the Naval Battle of Guadalcanal, US Vice Admiral William Halsey, commander of Allied forces, South Pacific Area, had reorganized US naval forces under his command, including, on 24 November, the formation of Task Force 67 (TF67) at Espiritu Santo, comprising the heavy cruisers USS Minneapolis, New Orleans, Pensacola, and Northampton, the light cruiser Honolulu, and four destroyers (Fletcher, Drayton, Maury, and Perkins).
+US Rear Admiral Carleton H. Wright replaced Thomas Kinkaid as commander of TF67 on 28 November.

 Upon taking command, Wright briefed his ship commanders on his plan for engaging the Japanese in future; he expected night battles around Guadalcanal.
 The plan, which he had drafted with Kinkaid, stated that radar-equipped destroyers were to scout in front of the cruisers and deliver a surprise torpedo attack upon sighting Japanese warships, then vacate the area to give the cruisers a clear field of fire.
 The cruisers were then to engage with gunfire at a range of 10000 to 12000 yd.
 The cruisers' floatplanes would scout and drop flares during the battle.

-On November 29, Allied intelligence personnel intercepted and decoded a Japanese message transmitted to the 17th Army on Guadalcanal alerting them to Tanaka's supply run.
+On 29 November Allied intelligence personnel intercepted and decoded a Japanese message transmitted to the 17th Army on Guadalcanal alerting them to Tanaka's supply run.
 Informed of the message, Halsey ordered Wright to take TF67 to intercept Tanaka off Guadalcanal.
-TF67, with Wright flying his flag on Minneapolis, departed Espiritu Santo at 27 kn just before midnight on November 29 for the 580 mi run to Guadalcanal.
+TF67, with Wright flying his flag on Minneapolis, departed Espiritu Santo at 27 kn just before midnight on 29 November for the 580 mi run to Guadalcanal.
 En route, destroyers Lamson and Lardner, returning from a convoy escort assignment to Guadalcanal, were ordered to join up with TF67.
 Lacking the time to brief the commanding officers of the joining destroyers of his battle plan, Wright assigned them a position behind the cruisers.
-At 17:00 on November 30, Wright's cruisers launched one floatplane each for Tulagi to drop flares during the expected battle that night.
+At 17:00 on 30 November, Wright's cruisers launched one floatplane each for Tulagi to drop flares during the expected battle that night.
 At 20:00, Wright sent his crews to battle stations.

-Tanaka's force departed the Shortlands just after midnight on November 30 for the run to Guadalcanal.
+Tanaka's force departed the Shortlands in the early morning of 30 November for the run to Guadalcanal.
 Tanaka attempted to evade Allied aerial reconnaissance aircraft by first heading northeast through Bougainville Strait before turning southeast and then south to pass through Indispensable Strait.
 Paul Mason, an Australian coastwatcher stationed in southern Bougainville, reported by radio the departure of Tanaka's ships from Shortland, and this message was passed to Wright.
 At the same time, a Japanese search aircraft spotted an Allied convoy near Guadalcanal and communicated the sighting to Tanaka who told his destroyer commanders to expect action that night and that, "In such an event, utmost efforts will be made to destroy the enemy without regard for the unloading of supplies."